Binogi/golang-aws-lambda/README.md

 - Select Integration type: “Lambda Function”, then check the “Use Lambda Proxy integration” and enter the name of your function under “Lambda Function”
 - Actions → Deploy API
 - Enter a “Stage” name e.g. “test”

-- You will get the endpoint back, e.g. `https://12345xw4tf.execute-api.eu-west-1.amazonaws.com/test`
+You will get the endpoint back, e.g. `https://12345xw4tf.execute-api.eu-west-1.amazonaws.com/test`

-You can now test the API with:
+✅ You can now test the API with:

     curl -XPOST "https://12345xw4tf.execute-api.eu-west-1.amazonaws.com/test/my-lambda-function" -d '{"name":"Tom"}'

+### Troubleshooting

+- Note that your Lambda function and API Gateway will have **separate** *Log Groups* in [CloudWatch](https://console.aws.amazon.com/cloudwatch/home).
-⚠️ If you get API Gateway "Internal server error", "malformed Lambda proxy response" errors or 502 status codes, it means your function’s response is not formatted correctly for API Gateway: https://aws.amazon.com/premiumsupport/knowledge-center/malformed-502-api-gateway/
+- ⚠️ If you get API Gateway "Internal server error", "malformed Lambda proxy response" errors or 502 status codes, it means [your Lambda function’s response is not formatted correctly for API Gateway](https://aws.amazon.com/premiumsupport/knowledge-center/malformed-502-api-gateway/).